UIllinoisGraphics/UIllinoisGraphics.github.io/_mps/mp2.md

 + Teapot mesh [OBJ](https://raw.githubusercontent.com/UIllinoisGraphics/CS296/master/Meshes/teapot.obj)

 Note that these meshes may need to be scaled and translated to work with easily.
-You can do so as pre-processing step or you can implement affine transformations in your renderer [Ray Tracing from the Ground Up Chapter 20 Affine Transformations]
+You can do so as pre-processing step or you can implement affine transformations in your renderer...see _Ray Tracing from the Ground Up Chapter 20 Affine Transformations_

 ### Rubric